iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 ## Pipelines

-By using `dvc run` multiple times, and specifying outputs of a command (stage) as dependencies in another one, we can describe a sequence of commands that gets to a desired result.
+By using `dvc run` multiple times, and specifying outputs of a stage as dependencies in another one, we can describe a sequence of commands that gets to a desired result.
 This is what we call a _data pipeline_ or dependency graph.

 Let's create a second stage chained to the outputs of `prepare.dvc`, to perform feature extraction: